LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 		>>> u = url.File("foo.py")
 		>>> m = misc.module(u.openread().read(), u.local())

+	However, note that :meth:`ll.url.URL.import_` has been reintroduced in 3.8.1 based on :func:`misc.import`.
+This means that the mode argument is no longer supported.

 *	ssh URLs now required to standalone :mod:`execnet` package__.
 The ``ssh_config`` parameter for ssh URLs is gone.